TechWorksHub/best-practice-guide/source/cookbook.rst

 x-ray.
 There is an `example data set creation document<dataset_creation>`, and a description below:

-The data I’ll need for my application is a set of chest x-rays, and whether they contain cancer or not.
-An example data blueprint might be as follows:
+The data I, as our imaginary oncologist, will need for my application is a set of chest x-rays, and whether they contain cancer or not.

 +--------------+----------------+
 | Data         | classification |